-The report has been verified and approved by Ian McGimpsey who is employed by Boliden as a Principal Resource Geologist and is a member of FAMMP1.
+The report has been verified and approved by Ian McGimpsey who is employed by Boliden as Head of Section Aitik Near Mine Exploration and is a member of FAMMP1.
 Ian McGimpsey has over 15 years of experience in the Exploration and Mining Industry.